India: How are Netflix and other streaming platforms transforming Bollywood? | DW | 02.02.2022

 According to Banerjee, OTT also allows for a broader domestic viewership in a linguistically diverse country such as India.

-"With the language options enabled, we as Bollywood people are also able to access regional cinema, content which was similar and massy to us but never had that much exposure before.
+"With the language options enabled, we as Bollywood people are also able to access regional cinema, content which never had that much exposure before.
 So on the content part OTT gives us a broad spectrum to play with," she said.

 Streaming platforms have also offered new opportunities for Bollywood filmmakers, actors and writers.
 Themes that couldn't be explored on the big screen have found takers with OTT.